Dreyer/hexo-theme-artemis/README.md

 A minimalist theme for [Hexo](http://hexo.io/) based on the [Apollo](https://github.com/pinggod/hexo-theme-apollo) theme.

-The original theme didn't appear to work anymore with the latest version of Hexo renderer libraries since [Jade](https://jade-lang.com) is now [Pug](https://pugjs.org).
+The original Apollo theme didn't appear to work with the latest version of Hexo renderer libraries since [Jade](https://jade-lang.com) is now [Pug](https://pugjs.org).

 ## Installation